BIG APPLE, SMALL PRICE TAG

 There are several places in New York where chocolate lovers can sample the goods and watch small batches be poured and cut.
 At environmentally friendly and vegan Raaka Chocolate in Red Hook, Brooklyn, a 45-minute tour for $15 includes tastings of raw cocoa and samples of the company's finished bars.

-Families with little ones can take advantage of free days at the Children's Museum of Manhattan (5 p.m. to 8 p.m. on the first Friday of the month) and pay what you wish at Brooklyn Children's Museum (2 p.m. to 6 p.m. on Thursdays).
+Families with little ones can take advantage of the pay-what-you-wish admission at Brooklyn Children's Museum from 2 p.m. to 6 p.m. on Thursdays.

-Free Tours by Foot offers more than 30 pay-what-you-want tours of the city.
+Free Tours by Foot offers some 30 pay-what-you-want tours of the city.
 Reservations are required, and there is often a minimum group size.
 Foodies can sign up for one of the food-focused tours, and bike tours traverse Central Park or the Brooklyn Bridge and Lower Manhattan.

 The private collection of one of New York's most well-known financiers, the Morgan Library and Museum is free from 7 p.m. to 9 p.m. on Fridays.
 A section of the museum is also free to the public from 4 p.m. to 6 p.m. on Tuesdays, 7 p.m. to 9 p.m. on Fridays, and 4 p.m. to 6 p.m. on Sundays.